thoughtspot/thoughtspot.github.io/_admin/loading/view-your-data-profile.md

 permalink: /:collection/:path.html
 ---

 After you upload a CSV file, it is available as a table in ThoughtSpot.

+To view your table:
-Click **Data** in the top navigation bar and select your table, and then click **Profile**.
+1. Click **Data** in the top navigation bar.
+2. Select your table.
+3. Click **Profile**.

 ![]({{ site.baseurl }}/images/data_profile.png)